This guest blog was originally published on CUInsight.

 With Advanced searches on LinkedIn, Commercial Lending Officers or others interested in networking with local business professionals can easily narrow their targets with an amazing array of identifying factors.
 You can search with zip codes and then narrow by business size, type of business and even job title.

-We recommend dividing up these results and then connecting with these local people in an attempt to spread the word about you and the Credit Union and all the great services that your CU offers members.
+We recommend dividing up these results and then connecting with these local people in an attempt to spread the word about you and the bank or credit union and all the great services that your CU offers members.

 And don’t just connect with the generic message from LinkedIn.
 Dig a little deeper into their profile or even search for them on Facebook and put in something that will help you more authentically connect.
 You might also consider asking a mutual LinkedIn connection for an introduction to get the conversation started!